Dry Cooling Tower

 Combine both dry and wet cooling principles to optimize performance.
 In this design, dry cooling is used primarily, with wet cooling engaged during peak loads or high ambient temperatures to maintain efficiency

-Dry Cooling Towers Capacity Table
+Dry Cooling Tower

-Operations
+Operations for

 Heat Transfer Mechanisms